Alex Palou wins Portland for early clinch of IndyCar championship. Spaniard has 2 titles in 3 years - KTVZ

 AP Auto Racing Writer

+The settlement reached last September kept Palou in a Ganassi car in IndyCar for this season but allowed him to do F1 work with McLaren on non-conflicting weekends.

+This third season with Ganassi for Palou — and fourth in IndyCar since the 26-year-old from Barcelona moved to the United States after a short stint racing in Japan — turned out to be the best of his career.

-Palou earned his fifth win of the season to lock up the title with one weekend remaining in the 17-race schedule.
-It is the first time in IndyCar the championship has been settled before the finale since the late Dan Wheldon won in 2005.
+Palou locked up the title with one weekend remaining in the 17-race schedule, marking the first time in IndyCar the championship has been settled before the finale since the late Dan Wheldon won in 2005.
+Sebastien Bourdais in 2007 won the Champ Car title with one race remaining before the two series unified.

 “I never thought I’d be an IndyCar champion and to be a two-time IndyCar champion just feels amazing, like a dream,” Palou said.
 “It was an amazing weekend.
 We just raced how we’ve been doing all season.”